-- e.
-The time limit for the enrollee to file an appeal is sixty (60) calendar days from the date on the notice of the adverse benefit determination; - f.
-Provide that oral inquiries seeking to appeal an adverse benefit determination are treated as appeals (to establish the earliest possible filing date); - g.
-The MCO must offer to meet with the enrollee during the grievance process; - h.
-The MCO must maintain an accurate record of each appeal and grievance, containing a general description of the reason for the appeal or grievance; the date received; the date of each review or review meeting; the resolution at each level of the appeal or grievance, if applicable; the date of resolution at each level, if applicable; and the record must be maintained in a manner accessible to the State and available to CMS upon request.
-Copies of the grievances and the responses thereto must be available to the public for inspection for five (5) years; - i.
-The MCO must process and provide notice to affected parties regarding the appeal in a reasonable length of time not to exceed thirty (30) calendar days from the day the MCO receives the appeal, unless the enrollee requests an extension or the MCO shows that a delay is necessary and in the interest of the enrollee; - j.
-The MCO must process and provide notice to the affected parties regarding a grievance in a reasonable length of time not to exceed ninety (90) calendar days from the day the MCO receives the grievance, unless the enrollee requests an extension or the MCO shows that a delay is necessary and in the interest of the enrollee; - k.
-Standard resolution and notice of appeals must occur with the timeframes established by BMS and may be extended up to fourteen (14) calendar days upon the request of the enrollee or if the MCO shows that additional information is necessary and that the delay is in the interest of the enrollee; - 1.
+- 1. The time limit for the enrollee to file an appeal is sixty (60) calendar days from the date on the notice of the adverse benefit determination; - 2.
+The MCO must provide that oral inquiries seeking to appeal an adverse benefit determination are treated as appeals (to establish the earliest possible filing date); - 3.
+The MCO must process and provide notice to affected parties regarding the appeal in a reasonable length of time not to exceed thirty (30) calendar days from the day the MCO receives the appeal, unless the enrollee requests an extension or the MCO shows that a delay is necessary and in the interest of the enrollee; - 4.
+Standard resolution and notice of appeals must occur with the timeframes established by BMS and may be extended up to fourteen (14) calendar days upon the request of the enrollee or if the MCO shows that additional information is necessary and that the delay is in the interest of the enrollee; and - 5.
 If the timeframe for resolving an appeal is extended for any reason other than an enrollee request, the MCO must give the enrollee written notice of the reason for the delay within two (2) calendar days and make reasonable efforts to give the enrollee prompt oral notice of the delay.
 The MCO must resolve the appeal as expeditiously as the enrollee's health condition requires and no later than the date the extension expires.
-The MCO must inform the enrollee of the right to file a grievance if he or she disagrees with that decision; and - m.
-MCOs must provide written notice of the disposition of appeals which will include: the result, the date of the resolution, the right and procedure to request a state fair hearing, the right to receive continuation benefits while the hearing is pending, how to make the request for continuation benefits, and potential enrollee liability for the cost of continuation benefits if the state fair hearing upholds the MCOs decision. - 3.
-The MCO must establish and maintain a process for the review and resolution of requests for an expedited appeals process regarding any denial, termination, or reduction of Medicaid-covered services, which could seriously jeopardize the enrollee's health and well-being.
-This includes an appeal regarding any service related to an enrollee's formal treatment plan as developed by the MCO and PCP.
-The MCO must report these appeals to BMS immediately, and BMS will then determine the timeline for resolving the appeals.
-The expedited process for appeals must meet the requirements of Subsections one (1) and two (2) above and also must provide that:
+The MCO must inform the enrollee of the right to file a grievance if he or she disagrees with that decision.

+The MCO must provide written notice of the disposition of appeals which will include: the result, the date of the resolution, the right and procedure to request a state fair hearing, the right to receive continuation of benefits while the hearing is pending, how to make the request for continuation of benefits, and potential enrollee liability for the cost of continuation of benefits if the state fair hearing upholds the MCO's decision.
+The MCO must ensure that if the MCO fails to adhere to notice and timing requirements, the enrollee is deemed to have exhausted the MCO's appeals process and the enrollee may initiatie a state fair hearing.